 This introductory course focuses on the importance of literacy and the teaching skills needed to become a proficient teacher of reading.
 Meeting the needs of diverse learners (diverse in interest, needs, ability, etc.) with appropriate materials, activities and instructional approaches will be an ongoing discussion woven through the course content.
 All language processes will be addressed with an appreciation that they are interrelated and support each other.
 Students will create materials for reading instruction that reflect knowledge of 'best practice' as concluded from research and described in course readings.

-EDCH 540 Childhood Learning and Development 3 Credits
+EDCH 540 Learning and Development Birth to Grade 6 3 Credits

-The application to classroom practice of the principles of effective learning and the role of motivation and a consideration of motivation and self-worth will be studied.
+The application to classroom practice of the principles of effective learning and the role of motivation and a consideration of motivation and self-worth will be studied for children from Birth to Grade 6.
 Candidates will critically review basic brain and nerve structure and function as it applies to learning and teaching.
 Attention will be directed toward the constructs of intelligence, creativity, meta-cognition, transfer of learning and learning styles. specific theories including those of Skinner, Piaget, Vygotsky and Covington will be analyzed and critiqued.
 Classroom management options will be considered.

 EDCH 543 Elementary Mathematics Instruction 3 Credits

 Methods and strategies for developing children's knowledge and skills in number systems, early geometry, arithmetical operations, fractions and decimals, probability and statistics will be examined.
 Candidates will develop proficiency in the use of instructional and informational technologies to support mathematics.
 Instruction will be aligned with Common Core Learning Standards.
 Assessment practices and research regarding mathematics knowledge and skill development will be integrated with teaching methodology.